pierre-rouleau/pel/README.rst

     - under 0.2 seconds on macOS, even with over 300 packages, see [#quick]_.

     In fast startup you can use all external packages you have already installed in normal startup mode but now Emacs starts much faster.
-In fast startup PEL does not support its normal download and installation external packages via customization, you must return to normal mode to do so.
+    You cannot use PEL customization based package installation but you can still install packages with Emacs ``package-list``.
+    To restore PEL's ability to control package by customization you must return to Emacs normal mode.

     PEL provides two commands to switch modes: